rebelsky/sams-assorted-musings-reflections/mailing-lists.md

 something to me like "Sam, I think you're on too many mailing lists.
 You should unsubscribe."
 But I garner valuable information from the mailing lists.
 I'm also a "push" person rather than a "pull" person.
 So let's consider what I subscribe to.
+(I'm not going to include things like Pact Publishing, Oxford University Press, or even StackSocial, which are companies of dealt with.
+I don't think of myself as having "subscribed".)

 Most of the mailing lists are professional.